My personal interests are varied and range from cooking to writing to photography.

 If you're looking to work from home or earn extra money, then party plan is a good option.
 These opportunities can be found worldwide for almost every product you can think of!

 With the party plan model, you have to find people who will host a party and invite their friends and neighbours over for a few hours.
 There, you will demonstrate the products of your chosen company.
 Over 400,000 people are already finding their personal and financial freedom this way, as it is a job that works around families and the other happenings of life.

 Using party plan, it's usual to be able to earn money in either/both of two ways:

 - Your income is derived from the sales you make at the parties you attend.

-- You can build a team, introducing other people to the party plan company—in this case, you'll get extra discounts and make more money on the goods you buy.
+- You can build a team and introduce other people to the party plan company; in this case, you'll get extra discounts and make more money on the goods you buy.

 If you want to build a team, then make sure you understand exactly how the company's team structure works.
 Some will still require you to make your own personal sales while others won't.

 This business model has been going on for decades.
 The success of large companies such as Tupperware and Amway was built almost entirely on the party plan business model.
 It's a good way for many people to work in their local area, choosing the hours they work.
 However, it can be difficult to stay motivated while you build up your list of people who can regularly hold parties for you or until you've found the winning formula to keep your diary full.